alpsteam/autonomous-labs/lab-1/lab-1.md

 ![I62](images/i62.png)

 You also have the option to auto scale where the resources will be auto allocated up to three times the base count to meet the workload.
-As part of this workshop, we won’t enable the auto scaling option.
+As part of this workshop, we won't enable the auto scaling option.

 11. Scaling is in progress